April 2026 Advocacy Newsletter

 Summary:

-As we move further into 2026, our advocacy efforts are increasingly focused on a central question: how to ensure the vitality and competitiveness of Canadian asset management in a more fragmented and economically adversarial global environment, and in a Canada that is in need of capital and investment decision-makers.
-We believe this requires growing awareness of the role our industry plays in supporting Canada’s economic sovereignty, productivity, capital formation, and long-term growth.
-We feel these themes are underrepresented in current regulatory dialogue, and we believe leadership is necessary (likely from government), and will continue to advocate for a more intentional alignment between intended policy and economic outcomes, and regulatory policy design and delivery.
+As we move further into 2026, our advocacy efforts remain focused on a central challenge: ensuring the vitality and competitiveness of Canadian asset management in a more fragmented and economically adversarial global environment.
+This includes reinforcing the role our industry plays in supporting Canada’s economic sovereignty, capital formation, and long-term productivity.
+It also means pressing for innovation- and competition-positive themes in our regulatory and government outreach.
+These themes remain underrepresented in broader regulatory dialogue, and we are advocating for stronger alignment between policy ambition, regulatory design, and economic outcomes.

-Across all of this work, our focus remains clear: Canada’s capital markets and investment industry must evolve to be more coordinated, more technologically modern, and more globally competitive, while continuing to serve investors and the broader economy effectively.
-Canada’s CFA charterholders will be at the center of this evolution.
+Across all of these efforts, our focus remains clear.
+Canada’s capital markets must become more coordinated, more technologically modern, and more globally competitive, while continuing to serve investors and the broader economy effectively.

 Michael Thom, CFA